 Color: [190, 255, 232, 255] Background Color: N/A Outline Color: N/A Vertical Alignment: baseline Horizontal Alignment: left Right to Left: false Angle: 0 XOffset: 0 YOffset: 0 Size: 10 Font Family: Arial Font Style: normal Font Weight: normal Font Decoration: none

-Description: The electric ant biosecurity zone dataset is the spatial representation of the electric ant biosecurity zone (EA02) established under the Biosecurity Act 2014.
-The electric ant biosecurity zone (EA02) revokes and replaces all previous versions of the electric ant biosecurity zone in Queensland (last establishment was at 1 July 2016).
+Description: The electric ant biosecurity zone dataset is the spatial representation of the electric ant biosecurity zone (EA03) established under the Biosecurity Act 2014.
+The electric ant biosecurity zone (EA03) was published on 30 September 2024, and revokes and replaces all previous versions of the electric ant biosecurity zone in Queensland (last establishment was at 15 June 2018).

 Color: [85, 255, 0, 255] Background Color: N/A Outline Color: N/A Vertical Alignment: baseline Horizontal Alignment: left Right to Left: false Angle: 0 XOffset: 0 YOffset: 0 Size: 11 Font Family: Arial Font Style: normal Font Weight: normal Font Decoration: none